-Explores the major fllms, genres, directors, and industrial trends in Hong Kong since the early 1970s, engaging in aesthetic, historical, and cultural analysis of representational fllms.
+Explores the major films, genres, directors, and industrial trends in Hong Kong since the early 1970s, engaging in aesthetic, historical, and cultural analysis of representational films.

-Video, New Media and the Image AHCS310/LIBS214/314
+Video, New Media, and the Image AHCS310/LIBS214/314

-Explores contemporary art practices that rely on new media as means of expression and how through cinema, video art, computer interfaces and Internet the boundaries of art are redefined.
+Explores contemporary art practices that rely on new media as means of expression, and how through cinema, video art, computer interfaces, and Internet, the boundaries of art are redefined.